kumar-tushar/Foodloger-Rails/README.md

-### Foodloger Web App Developed using Ruby on Rails & Bulma
+### Foodloger Web App Developed using Ruby on Rails & Bulma CSS

 ##### The app helps to track daily nutrient intake to keep a person healthy.